Premier League Review - Matchday Two

 Wolves' right wing-back Matt Doherty appeared to be hobbling late in the first half and was replaced at half time by Traore.

 Wolves did show more adventure following Traore's first cross.
-Traore won a free kick towards the right and Moutinho floated in a free kick which Jiminez met with a glancing header which rebounded nicely off the post for De Gea.
+Traore won a free kick towards the right and Moutinho floated in a free kick which Jimenez met with a glancing header which rebounded nicely off the post for De Gea.
 Almost immediately, following a corner and a move on the right, Neves scored with a dipping right footed shot from 20 yards.
 The goal stood after a lengthy VAR consideration of the possibility of offside in the build-up.
 "F**k VAR" chanted the Wolves fans, before and after the decision-making process.
 Maybe United fans joined in after the goal was confirmed!

 Pogba won a penalty in the 66th minute when fouled by Coady, and took the kick himself, after a chat with Rashford, who had scored so emphatically against Chelsea.
 Pogba took a powerful kick but Rui Patricio saved, diving to the right, and palming clear.

 Traore was having more success for Wolves and from a cross after 81 minutes Jonny hit a header straight at De Gea.
-Jiminez and Jota made a powerful break from the Wolves half and Dendoncker hit a shot over the target from Jota's cross.
+Jimenez and Jota made a powerful break from the Wolves half and Dendoncker hit a shot over the target from Jota's cross.

 It was more or less the proverbial "game of two halves", but Paul Pogba will rue his failure to score from the penalty spot.